 Final FBC Applications

 Preliminary Applications move to the Final FBC Application phase when the final application is submitted for final review and approval by either the Zoning Administrator or the County Board.
 Administrative applications are reviewed within 30 days and receive an approval letter from the Zoning Administrator.
 Special Exception Use Permit applications are reviewed within 60 days and are presented at public hearings before both the Planning Commission and the County Board.
 They are subject to change until the County Board approves the final plan.
+There are currently no final applications awaiting County Board review.

 The following projects have completed the FBC review process.
 These projects have been approved for development and can move on to permitting and construction, which is managed by the Zoning and Inspection Services offices.
 The Zoning office continues to monitor use permit conditions for the life of any FBC project approved by Use Permit.
 Note: The approval status noted below relates to the entitlement process only and does not imply the status of individual building permits.